 In October 2019 Unlock completed the first part of our work to improve access to higher education for students with criminal records.
-Read more below.
+Three themes emerged from that work:

 Fair admissions toolkit

 We developed a Fair Admissions Toolkit for higher education institutions

 Unlock launched the fair chance pledge.
 Institutions signed up to the pledge are demonstrating their commitment to offering a fair chance to students with a criminal record.

 Find out which institutions are signed up, and how to sign up here.

 We're now building on the pledge and our fair admissions work.
 Over the next three years, supported by the Bruno Schroder Trust, Unlock will:

 - Support more universities to offer fair admissions and to build support for students with criminal records on their journey through university

 - Collaborate with universities to include students with criminal records in their access and participation plans

 - Work with the Office for Students and HEPI to gain recognition for students with criminal records as a widening participation group